 Medications may include:

 A supportive splint at either the wrist or elbow can help prevent further injury and relieve the symptoms.
 You may need to wear it all day and night, or only at night.
+If the ulnar nerve is injured at the elbow, wearing a pad may help protect the nerve from further injury.
+Be careful to avoid leaning on the elbow.

-Surgery to relieve pressure on the nerve may help if the symptoms get worse, or there is proof that part of the nerve is wasting away.
+Surgery to relieve pressure on the nerve may help if the symptoms get worse, or if there is proof that part of the nerve is wasting away.

 Other treatments may include: